Why I Need to Be Outside to Feel Normal

 There’s something about being outside that resets me in a way nothing else does.

 I don’t mean a vacation.
-I don’t mean a planned trip or some curated experience.
-I mean stepping out the door, feeling the air, and letting my body exist in a space that isn’t controlled, scheduled, or buzzing with noise.
+I don’t mean a planned trip or some curated outdoor experience.
+I mean something much simpler than that.

-When I spend too much time indoors, too much time around screens, I feel it.
+When I spend too much time indoors, especially around screens, I feel it almost immediately.
 I get restless.
 Irritable.
 My thoughts speed up.
-Everything feels heavier than it should.
+Everything starts to feel heavier than it should.

 Outside, that all softens.